f1v/f1v-blog/src/content/github-actions-intro/index.md

 ---
-title: 'Publishing to npm using GitHub Actions'
+title: 'Publishing to npm Using GitHub Actions'
 date: '2020-06-26'
 author: 'Tim Rybicki'
 ---

-## Introduction

 GitHub Actions present a great way to automate tasks.
 In this case, we are setting up a way to update a React component library, [zati](https://github.com/f1v/zati), on the npm registry.
 The end resulting behavior is the following: